Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Multilingual Generation Methodology

 \subsection{Generation Models}

-This section outlines the models selected for multilingual generation to ensure consistent and culturally grounded output across Indo-Aryan and Dravidian languages.
-Alternative models (mT5, Aya, Indic-Gemma) were tested but excluded due to usability or quality issues (See Appendix \ref{appendix:model_justifications}).
+This section outlines models for multilingual generation to ensure consistent, culturally grounded outputs in Indo-Aryan and Dravidian languages.
+Alternative models (mT5, Aya 101, Indic-Gemma) were infeasible due to usability, quality, and performance (See \ref{limitations:model_justification} and Appendix \ref{appendix:model_justifications}). \\